Does Social Security Still Mail Paper Checks?

 According to federal law, Social Security benefits and Supplemental Security Income benefits must be paid electronically.
 However, those who were receiving paper checks previous to the new law may still be receiving their benefits in this way.
-Financial site The Motley Fool indicated that 549,818 people were still receiving paper benefit checks as of August 2020.
+Financial site The Motley Fool indicated that 549,818 people were still receiving paper benefit checks.
 For new applicants for Social Security benefits, however, paper checks are definitely a thing of the past.

 How Are Benefits Paid?